Useful tips & information

 I haven’t really seen such phenomena at this level in the countries I have lived in.
 Of course, people get ready for school or to go back to work, but not to such an extent and not for so many sectors of activity.
 The only exception would be sports.
 This is one of the few sectors that doesn’t have a rentree as Anglo-Saxon countries would have for example.

-I personally try to avoid the supermarkets or stationery’s shops at the weekends before and after the first day of school.
+I personally try to avoid the supermarkets or stationery’s shops on the weekends before and after the first day of school.

 I strongly recommend you do your school supplies shopping as early as possible to avoid the early September shopping rush and occasional shortages.